Watch my video presentation to 175 marketing professionals called

 Ten Simple Lessons To Help You Market Your Brand.

-The Marketing Sage is a consulting firm that offers advice, counsel and services to support small to mid-sized businesses.
-We offer “acting VP Marketing services”, generate qualified leads, build awareness and create highly differentiated marketing programs.
+The Marketing Sage is a consulting firm that offers advice, counsel, and services to support small to mid-sized businesses.
+We offer “acting CMO/VP Marketing services”, brand naming, ideas to generate qualified leads, build awareness and create highly differentiated marketing programs.
 Work with a successful entrepreneur and senior marketing executive to help you succeed.

 The Marketing Sage Blog

 ~Marketing Insights to Help You Grow Your Business~

 We pour massive amounts of time into creating a brand.
 But when you think of your brand on a conveyor belt heading toward next year and the future – all bets are off.
 Your customer’s needs will change, and your competitors will respond, and your channels of distribution might be dramatically different.

 If you focused on meeting the quarterly sales goals, you barely have time to lift your head up to think about what might be happening in the next few years.

 Marketers need to be looking ahead to understand the world their brand will live in – not just where it lives today.